-Who didn’t look at Keith Richards and think “I’ll have what he’s having”?
+Who doesn’t look at Keith Richards and think “I’ll have what he’s having”?
 But man cannot live by booze and fags alone.
-So.
-Food.
-Make Hot Dogs on The Rocks.
 Notes Roberta: “Mick Jagger invented the potatoes and franks; Charlie Watts added the beans.”
-Mick Jagger invented potatoes.
-You heard it here first.

 Leonard Nimoy’s has a great “repertoire of budget recipes for entertaining”.
 Has there even been written a more damning line?
 Oh.
 Mr Nimoy, with this tinned Cold Soup you’re really spoiling us.